JonasAlfredsson/docker-nginx-certbot/docs/good_to_know.md

 then try to visit your domain.
 You should now be greeted with the string \
 "`Let's Encrypt certificate successfully installed!`".

+The files [already present][nginx_confd] inside the container's config folder are there to handle redirection to HTTPS for all incoming requests that are not part of the certbot challenge requests, so be careful to not overwrite these unless you know what you are doing.

 ## The `user_conf.d` Folder
 Nginx will, by default, load any file ending with `.conf` from within the `/etc/nginx/conf.d/` folder.
 However, this image makes use of two important